on all orders over £75

 Combining two types of liquids—heavier liquid food and floating oil—can keep your bait attractive for longer periods.
 Liquid food stays on the lakebed, while the oil floats, continuously releasing attractants.
 When fish feed on the spot, they stir the bait, releasing submerged liquids and renewing the attraction.

-Pellets are an excellent choice during warmer months as fish can't seem to resist them.
+Carp pellets are an excellent choice during warmer months as fish can't seem to resist them.
 They're versatile and can be used in margins for stalking or in open water.
 Enhancing them with additional attractants takes their effectiveness to the next level.